Moneyna/LDP/README.md

 This is the official PyTorch codes for the paper
-LDP: A Lightweight Denoising Plugin for Enhancing Generalization in Single-Image Super-Resolution
+LDP: A Lightweight Denoising Plugin Enhancing Generalization in Single-Image Super-Resolution

 ## Train the model